 Teal living room ideas are what inspire us to break from the mould, moving away from the typical whites and greys often seen in the sitting room.
-It’s a colour full of depth and intrigue, referred to as a ‘bottom-of-the-lake hue’ because of its dark tones and still relatively unexplored quality.
-It’s what lends it an air of mystery.
-It is also a shade that is remarkably easy to warm up or cool down with other colours in your room, making it more than palatable for all the seasons and for every style of home decoration.
-But where to begin with teal living room decor?
-How do you build your colour scheme?
-And what other colour combinations does it pair exceptionally well with?
+Teal is a colour full of depth and intrigue, referred to as a ‘bottom-of-the-lake hue’ because of its dark tones and still relatively unexplored quality.
+Teal is what lends it an air of mystery.
+It is also a colour shade that is remarkably easy to warm up or cool down with other colours in your room, making it more than palatable for all the seasons and for every style of home decoration.
+But where to begin with teal living room ideas?
+How do you build teal into your living room colour scheme?
+And what other colour combinations does teal pair exceptionally well with?

 Image Credit: Natalia Miyar